Lgrant-SOC/Active-Directory-Password-Spray-DNS-Investigation-/README.md

 - VirtualBox

- Cybersecurity Lab Portfolio

- Project 3: Sysmon Process Monitoring & Wazuh Detection

- Overview
+ PROJECT 3: SYSMON PROCESS MONITORING & WAZUH DETECTION

+ OVERVIEW

 Configured Microsoft Sysmon on a Windows Server to capture Process Creation events (Event ID 1) and integrated Sysmon telemetry with Wazuh for centralized monitoring and detection.

 A controlled `cmd.exe` process was executed to validate the configuration.
 Sysmon captured the activity, and Wazuh successfully ingested and detected the event.

- Objectives
+ OBJECTIVE

 - Configure Sysmon to monitor process creation.
 - Integrate Sysmon logs with Wazuh.